dtjabring123/dariel-tech-radar/js-PouchDB/server/README.md

     add-cors-to-couchdb

-Now you can view the [Fauxton](https://github.com/apache/couchdb-fauxton) web interface by opening http://localhost:3000/_utils in a browser.
+Now you can view the [Fauxton](https://github.com/apache/couchdb-fauxton) web interface by opening http://localhost:5984/_utils in a browser.
-Basic options

-    npm install -g add-cors-to-couchdb
-    add-cors-to-couchdb
+Log in admin, admin

+Create todos DB